 Having mentors while you’re in college can help you on the path toward your academic and career goals.
 Influential mentors can be knowledgeable and share experiences with you through your education and professional journey.
 So, where can you find mentors at CTU to help set personal career goals and guide you in defining how to achieve them?

-If you’re a new student, connect with your CTU advisors if you haven’t done so already.
+If you’re a new student, connect with your CTU student success coach if you haven’t done so already.
 This is one step in building an initial support team that can encourage you to achieve your academic and career goals.
-The support of an advisor who acts as your advocate can aid in helping you maintain a balance between your educational pursuits and your work and family life.
+The support of a success coach who acts as your advocate can aid in helping you maintain a balance between your educational pursuits and your work and family life.

-Your student advisors are available to assist you when challenges arise during the beginning phase of being a student and promote relationships between you and your instructors.
-If you have questions about picking or changing degree programs or have concerns about your academic progress, your advisors can address them.
-Your advisor, however, is just one piece of your school community who is there to help you.
+Your student success coach is available to assist you when challenges arise during the beginning phase of being a student and promote relationships between you and your instructors.
+If you have questions about picking or changing degree programs or have concerns about your academic progress, your success coach can address them.
+Your student success coach, however, is just one piece of your school community who is there to help you.